laravel/docs/helpers.md

 <a name="method-array-except"></a>
 #### `array_except()` {#collection-method}

-The `array_except` method removes the given key / value pairs from the array:
+The `array_except` function removes the given key / value pairs from the array:

     $array = ['name' => 'Desk', 'price' => 100];